 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Nome, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-83.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
-This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.7% of U.S. neighborhoods.
+83.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.8% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Of particular note, 3.5% of the people in the neighborhood currently reside in a correction facility, held due to punishment for a crime.